FixedEffects/InteractiveFixedEffectModels.jl/README.md

 #### method
 Three methods are available

-- `:gs` (default) This method fits a factor model by alternating regressions on loadings interacted with time dummy and factors interacted by id dummy.
+- `:ar` (default) This method fits a factor model by alternating regressions on loadings interacted with time dummy and factors interacted by id dummy.
 This is akin to the [Gauss-Seidel method](https://en.wikipedia.org/wiki/Gauss%E2%80%93Seidel_method).

 - `:gd`.
 This method fits a factor model by gradient descent.
+- `:sgd`.
+This method fits a factor model by stochastic gradient descent.

 - `:svd`.
 This method fits a factor model by SVD on the matrix N x T, after imputing missing values using predictions from the factor model fitted in the previous iteration.
 The `:svd` method requires that the initial dataset contains unique observations for a given pair id x time, and that there is enough RAM to store a matrix NxT.
 The `svd` method is fast when T/N is small and when the number of missing values is small.